shoaibsaikat/Android-BLE-Server-Client/README.md

 # How to use the app:
 1. Run two instances of this app in two devices, one for server and another for client.
-	a.
-For Server:
+	1. For Server:
 		i.
 Click "Server".
 		ii.
 Click "Start Advertising".
-	b.
-For Client:
+	2. For Client:
 		i.
 Click "Client".
 		ii.
 Click "Scan for Devices".
 		iii.
 You will see the server name on dropdown list.
 Select the appropriate device.